Andy Campbell: International career

-Campbell made his England under-21 debut on 29 March 2000, scoring the opening goal in a 3-0 win over Yugoslavia, securing qualification to the 2000 UEFA European Under-21 Championship.
-He made two appearances during the group stage of the tournament, first against Turkey, scoring the last goal of a 6-0 win, and against Slovakia.
+Campbell made his England under-21 debut on 29 March 2000, scoring the opening goal in a 3–0 win over Yugoslavia, securing qualification to the 2000 UEFA European Under-21 Championship.
+He made two appearances during the group stage of the tournament, first against Turkey, scoring the last goal of a 6–0 win, and against Slovakia.

-He made his last appearance for the under-21’s during a friendly against Georgia at the Riverside Stadium.
+He made his last appearance for the under-21s during a friendly against Georgia at the Riverside Stadium.

 Managerial career

 In June 2012 Campbell was appointed manager of Norton & Stockton Ancients.

 In June 2015 he was appointed manager of West Auckland Town.
 In August 2021 he was appointed manager of Middlesbrough Women.
+On 4 April 2023 Campbell left the club with immediate affect.